OUR HISTORY

 Second Phase of the Mobile Outreach Center - Shower Trailer

-About a year and a half later, after raising $40k, a mobile shower trailer outfitted with four full bathrooms was purchased and SALT launched its mobile shower ministry in August of 2018.
+In 2018, after raising $40k, a mobile shower trailer outfitted with four full bathrooms was purchased and SALT launched its mobile shower trailer in August of 2018.

 Purchase of Additional Vehicles

-Most of 2019 we fundraised to purchase a truck to transport the shower trailer (we had been using volunteers with trucks or renting trucks to transport the trailer to and from events.
-In December 2019 we were able to purchase a 2017 GMC Sierra, which makes SALT Outreach the proud owners of 4 vehicles!
+Most of 2019, SALT fundraised to purchase a truck to transport the shower trailer (SALT had been using volunteers with trucks or renting trucks to transport the trailer to and from events).
+In December of 2019, SALT was able to purchase a 2017 GMC Sierra to pull the shower trailer.

 Brand Sponsorship Program